MCT-master/mct-master.github.io/_authors/masoudniknafs.md

 ---
-name: Olve Skjeggedal
+name: Masoud Niknafs
-title: Olve Skjeggedal
+title: Masoud Niknafs
 excerpt: All blog posts authored by this student
 exclude:
 ---